Four bodies found in California mobile home fire

-SAN FRANCISCO The bodies of two males and two females were discovered after firefighters put out a blaze at a mobile home in Modesto, California, police said on Wednesday.
+SAN FRANCISCO (Reuters) - The bodies of two males and two females were discovered after firefighters put out a blaze at a mobile home in Modesto, California, police said on Wednesday.

 A neighbor told Fox 40 news channel that he heard a big explosion and ran out to find the mobile home, where an elderly couple lived with their grandkids, a six-year-old boy and a ten-year-old girl, engulfed in flames.